 Applied Linguistics Minor

-As of Fall 2019, this minor is in teach out phase, no new students will be admitted.
+As of Fall 2019, this minor is in teach-out phase; it is not open to new or readmit students.

 The mission of the Applied Linguistics minor is to equip Christian professionals in language-related fields to serve with integrity.
 Courses in Applied Linguistics help students to more effectively learn languages and address other language-related human problems in the United States and abroad, such as language teaching, literacy, social aspects of language use, and translation.